July Revolution

 The July Revolution (Révolution de Juillet), also known as the French Revolution of 1830, Second French Revolution, or les Trois Glorieuses ("the Three Glorious [Days]"), was a second French Revolution after the first of 1789–99.
-It led to the overthrow of King Charles X, the French Bourbon monarch, and the ascent of his cousin Louis Philippe, Duke of Orléans.
+It led to the overthrow of King Charles X, the French Bourbon monarch, and the ascent of his cousin Louis Philippe, Duke of Orléans, who governed for 18 years as the last king of France.

-The 1830 Revolution marked a shift from that point on as the constitutional monarchy was restored with the July Monarchy; the transition of power from the House of Bourbon to its cadet branch, the House of Orléans; and the replacement of the principle of hereditary right by that of popular sovereignty.
+The 1830 Revolution marked a shift from that point on as the constitutional monarchy was restored with the July Monarchy; the definite fall of the House of Bourbon in favour of its cadet branch, the House of Orléans; and the replacement of the principle of hereditary right by that of popular sovereignty.
 Supporters of the Bourbons would be called Legitimists, and supporters of Louis Philippe were known as Orléanists.
 In addition, there continued to be Bonapartists supporting the return of Napoleon's heirs.
-After 18 precarious years on the throne, Louis-Philippe was overthrown in the French Revolution of 1848.
+After 18 precarious years on the throne, Louis-Philippe was overthrown in the French Revolution of 1848, and Louis Napoleon returned the Bonapartists to power the same year.